 - Floating walking shoes

-The Kibbutz Eyal Camp participants attended entrepreneurship workshops on the subject of Entrepreneurship - anyone can, and after learning who is an entrepreneur, saw examples of entrepreneurs of both adults and children, and put forward their own ideas for projects:
+The Kibbutz Eyal Camp participants attended entrepreneurship workshop on Entrepreneurship - Anyone Can, and after learning who an entrepreneur is, they saw examples of entrepreneurs of both adults and children, and they put forward their own project ideas:

-Mika - an app on the phone where you can record TV programs remotely
+Mika - A phone app that can record TV programs remotely

-Moran - library that brings the book itself after you type the name of the book on your computer
+Moran - A library that brings a book by itself after typing the book's name on the computer

 Microwave that is also a TV